JakeSteam/blog-programming/_posts/2018-08-30-loco-2-collaborating-with-others.md

 ### Summary

-Overall, Loco’s collaboration functionality goes above and beyond similar offerings, and the string history ensures the source of any unexpected text can easily be tracked down.
+Overall, Loco's collaboration functionality goes above and beyond similar offerings, and the string history ensures the source of any unexpected text can easily be tracked down.
 Additionally, clarifying translations and adding additional users is very straightforward.
 Considering only a single user needs to pay for the paid plans, and unlimited extra users can be added, the plans are likely to be worth it for most companies for the custom roles / full string history alone!
 A detailed comparison of the plans is available in [Part 1](/loco-1-string-management-for-multi-platform-multi-locale-projects/).